 Slate does have a few things to keep an eye out for though.
 For one, it’s a rather dense rock to work with.
-This is something to be mindful about when stacking rocks into a tall formation.
+This is something to be mindful of when stacking rocks into a tall formation.
 Loose rocks of this weight that haven’t been properly secured can cause harm to inhabitants or damage the enclosure.

 Another caution to look out for when using Slate Rock in a vivarium with inhabitants is the sharp edges.
-Often times, broken areas around the trim of the narrow stone will cause harm to tank mates that bump into the stone.
-To avoid this, trim or file down sharp edges into more rounded corners.
+Oftentimes, broken areas around the trim of the narrow stone will cause harm to tank mates that bump into the stone.
+To avoid this, trim or file sharp edges into more rounded corners.
 Another easy option if the noticeably sharp edge is only on one side of the Slate Stone would be to place that part down into the substrate.

 Buy Slate Rock

 With Slate Stone being so abundant, it can pretty much be found on the market anywhere.
-Most forms of Slate is sold in hardware as well as gardening stores.
+Most forms of Slate are sold in hardware as well as gardening stores.
 For the sake of assuring the Slate, you seek to purchase is safe for vivarium use, I’d highly recommend going with a source that is selling Slate specifically marketed for aquarium use.
 This will guarantee the Slate bought is authentic and 100% safe for tank mates.
 Click the image below to find out more about the current price and other relative info:

 Slate Rock Recommendations

-Slate Rock can be a pretty straight forward rock to work with.
+Slate Rock can be a pretty straightforward rock to work with.
 There are a few precautions to keep in mind though.
 Always clean new rocks regardless if they come “pre-cleaned” or not… This will assure nothing toxic on the surface of the rock leeches into the tank.
 I will dive deeper into how to do this down below.

 Cleaning Slate Rock

 In most cases, newly acquired Slate Stone will need slight preparation before going into a vivarium.
 This will matter more for aquariums rather than terrariums since unclean stones will cause water to change color.
 Begin by placing stones in a bucket of cold water.
-Lightly rinse each stone thoroughly with a medium pressure hose.
+Lightly rinse each stone thoroughly with a medium-pressure hose.
 Use a bamboo skewer to assist with breaking up debris trapped in small crevices. repeat this process until you are able to place stones in a clean bucket of water and observe no noticeable change in color.
 Avoid using chemicals or strong water pressure so that the rocks aren’t worn down drastically and lose their aesthetic.

 Breaking Slate Rock

 Slate Stone is a fairly easy rock to break into smaller pieces if needed.
 In fact, a little too easy!
-In many cases, hobbyist will simply bash a towel-covered piece of rock with a large hammer.
-This is great for breaking stone into lots of tiny pieces of rock… The downside to this is the potential pile of undesirably crumbled pebble.
+In many cases, the hobbyist will simply bash a towel-covered piece of rock with a large hammer.
+This is great for breaking stone into lots of tiny pieces of rock… The downside to this is the potential pile of an undesirably crumbled pebble.